WesternOKState/CampusClaxon/README.md

   - Instructors
     - Allows for the sending of notifications to specific groups
   - Subscribers
-    - Account, notification and group management To allow for the easy adjustment of notification options
+    - Account, notification, and group management to allow for the easy adjustment of notification options

 ## Roadmap
 - Additional Notification Options